Regulatory controls in the Lane Cove Local Government Area with respect to the Preservation of Trees and Vegetation

-Pruning or removal of fruit trees and flowering fruit trees (Prunus sp, Malus sp, Citrus sp)
+Pruning or removal of exotic fruit trees and flowering fruit trees (Prunus spp, Malus spp, Citrus spp)

-Pruning and reshaping of Cypress Pines (Cuppressus sp, Chamaecyparis sp) not greater than 10 % of whole canopy
+Pruning and reshaping of Cypress Pines (Cupressus spp, Chamaecyparis spp) not greater than 10 % of whole canopy

 Pruning or removal of Crepe Myrtle (Lagerstroemia sp) with a height less than 6 metres

-Pruning or removal of any tree of a tree species that has been declared a noxious plant in the Lane Cove local government area under the Noxious Weeds Act 1993
+Pruning or removal of any tree that has been declared a State, Regional and Local Priority weed in the Lane Cove local government area under the NSW Biosecurity Act 2015

-Pruning or removal of any trees belonging to any of the following species of trees:
+Pruning or removal of any trees on the Exempt Tree and Species List

-3) A person must not ringbark, cut down, top, lop, remove, injure or willfully destroy any tree or other vegetation to which any such development control plan applies without the authority conferred by:
+3) A person must not ringbark, cut down, top, lop, remove, injure or wilfully destroy any tree or other vegetation to which any such development control plan applies without the authority conferred by:

 a) development consent, or